ibekwepromise/Chemicals-In-Cosmetics/README.md

 ## Observations
 - There are total of 112 unique chemicals reported in this dataset.
 - 33,361 reported products and 587 unique company in the dataset.
-- According to Word Health Organization's list of 10 chemicals of major concerns combined with Campaign for Safe Cosmetics includes Coal Tar, Mica, Carbon Black, 14-Dioxane, Titanium Dioxide, Toluene, Talc etc. Heavy metals like Lead, Arsenic, Mercury, Cadmium, Chromium.
-These chemicals can cause immediate irritation ans some other effects even with low amount of exposure.
-For more details on the top chemicals of major concerns, please visit this link [Campaign for Safe Cosmetics](https://www.safecosmetics.org)

 ## Data Cleaning
 1) Converted Date Columns From  DateTime Format to Just Date Format: